erskingardner/nostr-how/src/pages/get-started.md

 ## Can I use other clients?

 Yes!
 Now that you have created your public/private key pair, you can use this pair on any Nostr client to access your account.
 Remember, the client is just an interface to see messages broadcast on the Nostr protocol.

-Since it's so early in Nostr's development, not all clients support all protocol features in the same way.
-It's worth checking out our [client comparison](/clients/comparison) to find the best client for you.